Our 2023 Impact Report

 Sources: 2023 Kids Count Data Book, aec.org, JCPS Brigance, Louisville Metro Public Health, 2021 U.S. Census American Community Survey, MUW data analysis

 Prioritizing educational attainment for school-age youth by focusing on three sectors: school, home, and community.Learn More

 We are the community-wide convener in transforming Early Care and Education, leading the Ready for K Alliance, a coalition of over 100 partners working to align strategies and improve early educational attainment.Learn More

 The Developmental Screening Hub is a free program for children 2 months to 5 ½ years of age.
-The Hub provides parents and caregivers with the opportunity to complete a developmental screening called the Ages & Stages Questionnaire®.Learn More
+The Hub provides parents and caregivers with the opportunity to complete a developmental screening to learn how their children are growing and learning.Learn More